If you already have existing in Confluence you can now leverage the integration with Back to use it to resolve requests.

 What you'll need

-To connect your Confluence to Back you will need 3 pieces of information:
+To connect your Confluence to Back you will need 3 pieces of information - endpoint, username, and one secret credential (depending on the version).

-- Your Confluence username – as this is usually your e-mail, you can find it in your account settings
+Your Confluence username – this is the same as your e-mail, you can find it in your account settings

 Back integration.
-Don't close the browser window after creating the token, as you cannot access it later!
+Don't close the browser tab after creating the token, as you cannot access it later!

 Configuring the connection

-Once you've generate the API token go to the Integrations page in Back and click on Connect in the Confluence row.
+Once you've have all the needed credentials go to the Integrations page in Back and click on Connect in the Confluence row.

-- Finally, enter the API token you created into the last field
+Finally, enter the ☁️ API token you created or your 🏭 Password into the last field

-If everything worked out fine you'll see the status of the Confluence integrastion as Connected.
+If everything worked out fine you'll see the status of the Confluence integration as Connected.

 Using articles from Confluence